Justify My Love: Usage in media, covers and samples

-On May 11, 1991, Madonna made a guest appearance on Saturday Night Live on the recurring sketch Wayne's World; it spoofed the song's music video as well as her documentary Madonna: Truth or Dare.
-It consisted on Wayne (Mike Myers) and Garth (Dana Carvey) encountering a seductive Madonna lying on a bed in a hotel room during a fantasy dream sequence, filmed in black and white.
+On May 11, 1991, Madonna made a guest appearance on SNL on the recurring sketch Wayne's World; it spoofed the song's music video as well as her documentary Madonna: Truth or Dare.
+The spoof consisted of Wayne (Mike Myers) and Garth (Dana Carvey) encountering a seductive Madonna lying on a bed in a hotel room during a fantasy dream sequence, filmed in black and white.
 After some back-and-forth banter, Wayne and Madonna play truth or dare.
 Wayne begins by saying "truth".
 Madonna then asks "Have you ever made love with two women at the same time?"
-He answers "Uh... yes!" to which Madonna says "Okay, I believe you...
+He answers "Uh... yes!" to which Madonna says, "Okay, I believe you...
 Not!"
 Wayne then dares Madonna to make out with him.
 As they kiss, the music for "Justify My Love" begins playing.
 The scene ends as two dominatrixes appear in the room, accompanied by a Prince lookalike.

 In 1999, a cover of the song, done by Front Line Assembly with vocals by Kristy Thirsk, was included on the compilation album Virgin Voices: A Tribute To Madonna, Vol. 1.
 The next year, it received cover versions included on the tribute albums Truly Blue: Tribute to Madonna and A Tribute to Madonna: Tranceformed.
-"Justify My Love" was also covered by rapper Vita, featuring singer Ashanti, for the The Fast and the Furious soundtrack in 2001, while the same year another cover version by Starsound Orchestra was included on the tribute album Plays the Hits Made Famous by Madonna.
+"Justify My Love" was also covered by rapper Vita, featuring singer Ashanti, for The Fast and the Furious soundtrack in 2001, while the same year another cover version by Starsound Orchestra was included on the tribute album Plays the Hits Made Famous by Madonna.
 In 2012, Brazilian singer Gretchen recorded a cover with a music video using footage of her own acting career.
 In 2020, Chavez released her own version of "Justify My Love" on streaming platforms.
 Two years later, she released a limited edition cassette with eight remixes.

 German band Enigma sampled one of the remixes of the song for their "Orthodox Remix" of the 1991 single, "Mea Culpa (Part II)".
 In 1994, Eurodance act Maxx sampled its beat in the song "Suddenly", included on their debut studio album To the Maxximum.
-German electronic duo Jam & Spoon sampled a part of its remixes for a remix of "Kaleidoscope Skies" (1997), featuring Plavka.
+German electronic duo Jam & Spoon sampled a part of the song's remixes for a remix of "Kaleidoscope Skies" (1997), featuring Plavka.
 Rapper Mase used a sample from "Justify My Love" on his song "Stay Out of My Way", included on his second studio album, Double Up (1999).
 In 2003, rapper Jay-Z also sampled the song on "Justify My Thug", on his eighth studio album, The Black Album, described as a "hip hop re-working" of the original song.
 Portions of "Justify My Love" were used by Insane Clown Posse in their 2004 single "Bowling Balls".